-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

 Oregon residents can find affordable health insurance on the state's health insurance marketplace, which offers a variety of plans from five different insurance companies.
-Finding the right plan can be difficult, so we researched all the health insurance policies on the state exchange and found that in most parts of the state, either the Providence Oregon Standard Silver Signature Network, Providence Oregon Standard Silver Choice Network or KP OR Silver 3500/30 was the cheapest Silver plan.
+Finding the right plan for you can be difficult, so we researched all the health insurance policies on the state exchange and found that in most parts of the state, either the Moda Health Oregon Standard Silver (Affinity) or Moda Health Beacon Silver 3500 was the cheapest Silver plan.

 Although the plans in the table may not be available in your county, they're a good starting point in comparing the costs and benefits you can expect from a given coverage tier.
-KP OR Silver 3500/30, for instance, has a much lower deductible than the KP Oregon Standard Bronze HSA Plan, but it costs $104 more per month for a 40-year-old.
+Connect 4500 Silver, for instance, has a much lower deductible than the Bronze Care On Demand 8000 EPO OHSU Plus Plan, but it costs $97 more per month for a 40-year-old.

 |Metal tier||Cheapest plan||Deductible||Out-of-pocket maximum||Monthly cost for 40-year-old|

 The metal tier and the ages of those covered by the plan largely affect the monthly premium on your health insurance plan.
 A lower metal tier (Catastrophic, Bronze and Expanded Bronze) would mean paying higher out-of-pocket costs but more affordable monthly premiums.
 But as age increases, premiums across all metal tiers increase.

-Because the county in which you live determines the health insurance plans available and their monthly premiums, the best cheap health insurance plan may differ depending on where you live.
+Because the county in which you live determines the health insurance plans available and their monthly premiums, the best cheap health insurance plan for you may differ depending on where you live.
 Furthermore, the best health plan for you depends on your medical needs and financial situation.
 Within each tier, the costs and benefits will differ, but all plans within a given tier will offer roughly the same coverage and require you to pay the same expenses as a whole.

 Typically, policies in the higher metal tiers have costlier monthly premiums, but they also have lower out-of-pocket expenses, like deductibles, copays and coinsurance.
 If you think you may become sick or already have high recurring medical costs, like ongoing prescriptions, a policy in a higher metal tier may be the best choice for you.
 Alternatively, if you're young and healthy, getting a policy in a lower metal tier may help you save money.

 Plans in the higher metal tiers typically cover the greatest share of out-of-pocket costs, which means paying lower deductibles, copays and coinsurance.
 That makes these health insurance plans the best in terms of cost-effectiveness if you expect to incur high medical expenses, such as from chronic conditions or costly prescriptions.

 This metal tier also stands out for lower-income households, which can qualify for cost-sharing reduction (CSR) subsidies with a Silver health plan, lowering your out-of-pocket expenses.
 Typical Silver plans cover about 70% of your health care costs while you pay 30%.
 By using CSR subsidies, you could qualify for a Silver plan that covers up to 94% of your health care costs.

-Bronze and Catastrophic Plans: Best for Young, Healthy People
+Bronze and Catastrophic plans: Best for young, healthy people

 Catastrophic plans may offer the lowest monthly rates, but they're limited to people younger than 30 or those who qualify for an exemption.
 Furthermore, these health plans provide the least coverage and are only recommended if you have the financial means to cover a large portion of your health care expenses in case of an emergency.

 Bronze plans are open to everyone and similarly offer cheaper monthly premiums than higher metal tier plans alongside reduced coverage and higher out-of-pocket costs.
 So, if you need medical care during the year, you would have to pay more out of pocket before coverage kicks in.

 You can purchase short-term health insurance in Oregon at any time during the year.
 For this reason, considering a short-term plan may be smart if you miss open enrollment or lose coverage through a job.
 However, you should carefully evaluate these policies before purchasing one, as these plans do not cover the essential health benefits.